World Matchplay (darts): Averages

-An average over 100 in a match in the PDC World Matchplay has been achieved 142 times, of which Phil Taylor is responsible for 62.
 In 2010, Phil Taylor became the first player to average over 100 in all five rounds of the tournament.
 He repeated this feat in 2011 and 2013.
+Luke Littler achieved this feat at the 2026 World Matchplay.

-An average of over 105 in a match in the World Matchplay has been achieved 35 times, of which Phil Taylor is responsible for 24.
+An average of over 105 in a match in the World Matchplay has been achieved 37 times, of which Phil Taylor is responsible for 24.
 The highest match average ever in the World Matchplay is 114.99 by Phil Taylor in his Last 32 victory over Barrie Bates in 2010.
-The highest match average ever in the World Matchplay Final is 111.23 by Phil Taylor against Adrian Lewis in 2013.
+The highest match average ever in the World Matchplay Final is 111.53 by Luke Littler against Gerwyn Price in 2026.